Nathan Lewis (chemist)

 Nathan S. Lewis is the George L. Argyros Professor of Chemistry at the California Institute of Technology (Caltech).
 He specializes in functionalization of silicon and other semiconductor surfaces, chemical sensing using chemiresistive sensor arrays, and alternative energy and artificial photosynthesis.

 Early life and education

 Lewis obtained his B.S. and M.S. degrees at Caltech under Harry B. Gray in 1977 studying the redox reactions of inorganic rhodium complexes.
 After that, he moved to the Massachusetts Institute of Technology for his Ph.D. in 1981 under Mark S. Wrighton studying semiconductor electrochemistry.

 Career

-Lewis went to Stanford as an assistant professor from 1981 to 1985 and then as a tenured Associate Professor from 1986 to 1988, before returning to Caltech in 1988.
+Lewis worked at Stanford as an assistant professor from 1981 to 1985 and then as a tenured Associate Professor from 1986 to 1988, before returning to Caltech in 1988.
 He became a full professor at Caltech in 1991.
 In 1992, he became the Principal Investigator of the Molecular Materials Resource Center at the Beckman Institute at Caltech.